4.3. Hash, Lookup and Dictionary¶

 TypeError: getattr(): attribute name must be string

-When we access an attribute from program text (as in c.b
+When we access an attribute from program text (as in c.b above),

-the name is embedded in the code object co_names
+the name is embedded in the code object co_names table as a str,

-and that value is used in a LOAD_ATTR
+and that value is used in a LOAD_ATTR opcode,

-which invokes the special method __getattribute__
+which invokes the special method __getattribute__.

 >>> code = compile("c.b", '', 'eval')